 The Superior Court of California County of San Diego traffic website allows residents to pay traffic tickets.
 It also tells drivers how to contest tickets.

 A DUI conviction may require you to obtain an SR-22 form.
 Filing an SR-22 form is an expensive process.
 Get several quotes and compare rates from top companies that specialize in San Diego DUI insurance.

 In 2014, 76 people died in car crashes on San Diego roads.
 San Diego’s population in 2016 was 1,406,630.
 This works out to a fatality rate of 2.21 per 100,000 residents.
 This is a safe American city in terms of traffic fatalities.

-Are you looking for cheap car insurance in San Diego, CA?
-Discounts are one of the best ways to lower your rates.
+Auto insurance discounts are one of the best ways to keep your insurance costs low.
 Below are some of the discounts available to drivers in San Diego.
-Get a quote and find out which discounts you qualify for.

 1 We compared rates from three different insurance companies for 30-year-old male and female drivers with a 2010 Honda Accord.
 Our rate profiles have a clean driving record and drive less than 10,000 annual miles.
 Coverage includes state liability minimum of 25/50/10 and 25/50/10 underinsured motorist coverage.
 Policies also include $10,000 personal injury protection and a $500 comprehensive and collision deductible.